 4.13 Sherwood Sandstone sales are much lower than sand and gravel and historically have been in steady decline.
-Since 2017 the 10-year average has remained relatively stable, fluctuating between 0.39 and 0.36.
-The latest 3-year average, at 0.41 million tonnes, shows production recently has increased slightly, with this being the highest 3-year average since the first LAA was produced.
+Since 2017 the 10-year average has remained relatively stable, fluctuating between 0.39 and 0.36 and currently stands at 0.35 million tonnes.
+The latest 3-year average stands at 0.35 million tonnes.
 Table 10 sets out the average sales figures.